gitrogdev/Yorkle-Bot/README.md

 `/share` - Shares a **spoiler-free** recap of your game.
 `/nextgame` - Returns the timestamp of the next puzzle reset.
 `/contents` - Returns information about the possible contents of the game.
-`/hello` - Returns a brief message from the bot to test uptime.
-`/lyric` - Returns a random lyric from any Radiohead song.
+`/lyric` - Returns a random lyric from a song known by the bot.
+`/judgement` - Seeks 8-ball style judgement from the bot, using song lyrics.

+:warning::bangbang:  **IF THE BOT IS OFFLINE, RETURNS AN ERROR, OR OTHERWISE BEHAVES UNEXPECTEDLY, PLEASE REPORT THIS TO <@966923213214990366>**
 ```